dooms90/Data_Packet_Inspection/README.md

 ```

 `--lbs` = number of Load Balancer threads, `--fps` = number of Fast Path threads
-(same idea as the C++ version's thread architecture: Reader → LB → FP → Writer).

-> Note: Python's GIL means these threads don't run fully in parallel the way
-> C++ threads do.
-This port matches the original *architecture* faithfully; if
-> you need true parallel speed, the code would need `multiprocessing` instead
-> of `threading`.

 ## All available options

 | Flag              | Meaning                          |